Adding and pinning

 $ ipfs-cluster-ctl add pinning.md added QmarNBnreCx4YtT4ETXxQ4dn2xQpcTGd2PaVM4b2UuyGku pinning.md $ ipfs-cluster-ctl pin ls QmarNBnreCx4YtT4ETXxQ4dn2xQpcTGd2PaVM4b2UuyGku # check pin data QmarNBnreCx4YtT4ETXxQ4dn2xQpcTGd2PaVM4b2UuyGku | | PIN | Repl.
 Factor: -1 | Allocations: [everywhere] | Recursive $ ipfs-cluster-ctl status QmarNBnreCx4YtT4ETXxQ4dn2xQpcTGd2PaVM4b2UuyGku # request status from every peer QmarNBnreCx4YtT4ETXxQ4dn2xQpcTGd2PaVM4b2UuyGku : > cluster0 : PINNED | 2019-07-26T12:25:18.23191214+02:00 > cluster1 : PINNED | 2019-07-26T10:25:18.234842017Z > cluster2 : PINNED | 2019-07-26T10:25:18.212836746Z > cluster3 : PINNED | 2019-07-26T10:25:18.238415569Z > cluserr4 : PINNED | 2019-07-26T10:25:24.508614677Z

-The process of adding this way is however way slower than adding to a local IPFS daemon and it is not recommended for bigger files (i.e. more than 3MB).
+The process of adding this way is slower than adding to a local IPFS daemon because all the blocks are sent to their remote locations in parallel.
 As an alternative, the

 --local flag can be provided to the

 add command.
 In this case, the content will be added to the local IPFS daemon of the peer receiving the request, and then pinned normally.
-The arrival of the pin will make ipfs retrieve the file faster than it would have been to send each block individually, so this way is more appropiate for larger files.
+This will make the

 Another feature in the

-add command that is not available on IPFS is the possibility of importing CAR files (ala.
+add command that is not available on IPFS is the possibility of importing CAR files (similar to

 ipfs dag import).
 In order to import a CAR file you can do